sparkle-project/sparkle-project.github.io/documentation/index.md

 ### 5. Test Sparkle out

-* Make sure the version specified for the update in your appcast is _greater than the CFBundleVersion of the app you're running_.
+* Make sure the version specified for the update in your appcast is _greater than the <code>CFBundleVersion</code> of the app you're running_.
 * Run your app, then quit, Sparkle doesn't ask the user about updates until the _second_ launch, in order to make your users' first-launch impression cleaner.
 * Run your app again.
 The update process should proceed as expected.